pabloroca/slim3-apiratelimit-middleware/README.md

-# API Rate Limit for Slim3
+# API Rate Limiter for Slim3

 Middleware for API Rate limiter.
 When request limit exceeds a predefined value it returns HTTP Status code 429 and does not process further requests.